-The Tornado has launched hundreds of airstrikes on so-called Islamic State in the Middle East (Picture: MOD).
+The Tornado launched hundreds of airstrikes on so-called Islamic State in the Middle East (Picture: MOD).

-Built more than 40 years ago to fight a nuclear war, the RAF's primary ground attack platform is due to be retired from service by March 2019.
+Built more than 40 years ago to fight a nuclear war, the RAF's primary ground attack platform the Tornado has retired from service.

-The Tornado can also conduct intelligence gathering missions and is armed with a variety of Paveway bombs, Brimstone air-to-air missiles and Storm Shadow cruise missiles.
+In addition to launching air strikes, the fighter jet was also able conduct intelligence gathering missions and was armed with a variety of Paveway bombs, Brimstone air-to-air missiles and Storm Shadow cruise missiles.

-The aircraft also possesses an Advanced Short Range Air-to-Air Missile (ASRAAM) for defensive purposes.
+The aircraft also possessed an Advanced Short Range Air-to-Air Missile (ASRAAM) for defensive purposes.

 When deployed in an armed reconnaissance or close air support role, it would usually be armed with a mix of Paveway IV and Dual-Mode Seeker Brimstone, combined with a Litening III targeting pod, and in addition to the internal 27mm gun.

 A Tornado being prepared ahead of a sortie (Picture: MOD).